-Do you see signs of renovation?
+Do you see signs of a renovation?
 That can indicate that people are committed to the area, which gives a better chance for property values to increase.
 If you have small kids, do you see pools or bikes or swing sets in lots of other yards?
 That might mean your kids will have new friends nearby.
 Do you see cars on blocks in several driveways or yards or old appliances and other junk behind fences at nearby houses?
 That’s often a sign of homeowners who don’t care about curb appeal, and it could be an indication of a neighborhood that’s losing value, Sperling says.

+A surprising study by Harvard political scientist Robert Putnam found that the more you have in common with your neighbors, the more likely everyone is to feel a connection to the community.
 It’s wise to discover what’s important to most of your neighbors.
 “In some neighborhoods, for instance, the church is the main gathering place, and you might feel left out if you’re not part of that,” Sperling says.

 Spend some time in the neighborhood to determine if it’s a good fit.
 “One of the things I always do is go hang out at night, listening for parties, listening for dogs, checking out the traffic flows mornings and nights, getting a feel for things,” Beneke says.
 “It adds a whole lot of comfort.”

-Economy.
 Sperling insists that the condition of a local economy can make or break your move.
 “A poor or declining economy is like a cancer and can affect everything from social services to infrastructure to schools,” he says.
 Typically, cities that are in smaller metro areas or that have colleges or are home to a state government have the best economies.
 “Good times or bad,” Sperling says, “those people are always going to be employed.”